How can we help?

-- Android device with at least an Amlogic S912 CPU (or equivalent), and 3 GB ram, and Google Play Services installed on the device
+- Android device with at least an Amlogic S912 CPU (or equivalent), 3 GB ram, and Google Play Services installed on the device.

 - Make sure that the Google Play Services application is installed on the device.
 It can be found in the device’s settings.
 (Settings – Apps – Usually on the top left corner in the 3 dot menu click show system – Find Google Play Services in the list.)